 Founded by a trio of Polish expats, this cafe, restaurant and bar has a warm bohemian atmosphere, with candle-strewn wooden tables and gilded mirrors.
 The menu is apt, offering Polish cuisine and over 100 vodkas from the Eastern Bloc.

 The classic and house-created cocktails are well worth ordering and arrive festooned with fruit, which makes it difficult not to want to swap sips with your friends.
-The relaxed vibe and the quality of both the food and drinks even make Borsch, Vodka and Tears worth the walk down Chapel Street on a Saturday night, though you may find yourself waiting for a table.
+The relaxed vibe and the quality of the food and drinks even make Borsch, Vodka & Tears worth the walk down Chapel Street on a Saturday night, though you may find yourself waiting for a table.

 Borsch, Vodka & Tears are now hiring.
 Find out more on Scout, Broadsheet's new employment website.